 Vienna – Austria

-Thankfully, one of the biggest and best Christmas markets in Europe is still planned to go ahead; the Christkindlmarkt by the Vienna Town Hall.
+Thankfully, one of the biggest and best Christmas markets in Europe is back and better than ever; the Christkindlmarkt by the Vienna Town Hall.
 With its dazzling, colourful lights and decorated trees, this market is a true wonderland, offering roast chestnut stalls, pastries and plenty of wine and punch.
 Opposite the fair is the Rathaus Park, full of light installations, fairground rides (potentially cancelled this year) and the famous Tree of Hearts.

 Zagreb – Croatia